samsoe/mpg_weather_warehouse/README.md

 # mpg_shiny

-The `mpg-data-warehouse-c5cd05731d19.json` key is used to query BigQuery and will needed to be loaded independently in the application folder.

 App is currently live at https://mpg-data.shinyapps.io/weather/

+The `mpg-data-warehouse-c5cd05731d19.json` key is used to query BigQuery and will needed to be loaded independently into application folder for local development.